Looking for a monster outline printable for coloring or making some spooky Halloween crafts?

 Just print out whichever template you’d prefer and grab your crayons, markers and coloring pencils.

-Print your template out on to white cardstock (or colored for a more colorful background if you want).
+To make a simple monster puppet print your template out on to white cardstock (or colored for a more colorful background if you want).
 Color it in and cut out the monster shape.

 Stick a popsicle stick or other long stick onto the back of this and you can use it for a non-scary puppet show maybe including some of our other printables too.

-Bubble Wrap Painting
+Bubble Wrap Painting Monster Craft

 Bubble wrap painting is a great way to decorate something.
 Simply pour a little bit of paint onto a plate of tray and then dab some bubble wrap into it before pressing it onto your template to cover it in spots.

-When I’ve done this with my kids I’ve found that it’s best to make a kind of mitt out of the bubble wrap, folding it in the middle and putting sellotape on two sides so that they can put their hand inside it, this stops them from getting too covered in paint and means that they can focus more on where they are placing their paint and how it feels rather than trying to grab hold of paint covered bubble wrap.
+When I’ve done this with my kids I’ve found that it’s best to make a kind of mitt out of the bubble wrap, folding it in the middle and putting sellotape on two sides so that they can put their hand inside it.

-Collage
+Monster Collage Craft

-Using collage is one of my favorite ways to decorate kids crafts, not only is a great way to explore different textures but it’s a brilliant way to use up any scraps or leftovers that you have lurking at the bottom of your craft box that you don’t know what to do with.
+Using collage is one of my favorite ways to decorate kids crafts, not only is a great way to encourage creativity and explore different textures but it’s a brilliant way to use up any scraps or leftovers that you have lurking at the bottom of your craft box that you don’t know what to do with.
 Feathers and craft sticks are pretty much my nemesis.

 Look for different materials that you can use, after all no one knows what a monster looks like.
-Scrap paper, old magazines and corrugated cardboard are all good as well as yarn, pasta and natural materials then all you need scissors and glue to cut your items into shape and stick them onto your monster.
+Scrap paper, old magazines, construction paper, and corrugated cardboard are all good especially if you want to practice cutting skills.

 More Halloween Crafts for Kids